-The new Fitbit Versa is excellent for tracking laps and–it’s water resistant up to 50 meters, and it can also count the calories you’ve burned during a workout.
+The new Fitbit Versa is excellent for tracking laps and–it’s water-resistant up to 50 meters, and it can also count the calories you’ve burned during a workout.

 Aside from tracking swim activity, the Fitbit Versa has dozens of other features that you can use for your workout.
 There are more than 15 exercise modes, all of which will help you monitor, record, and analyze your fitness activities.
 You can also integrate your favorite apps (including social media) and store hundreds of songs via Pandora or Deezer.
 The battery can last for up to four days.

 One of the most unique features of this watch is its design versatility.
 Because Fitbit has a wide array of accessories, you can do some customization.
 For instance, there are different types of straps and bands (leather, steel links), wireless headphones, and scale.
-The brand recently collaborated with Council of Fashion Designers of America–the brand PH5–for knitted bands.
+The brand recently collaborated with the Council of Fashion Designers of America–the brand PH5–for knitted bands.

 The price tag is evidently one of the main concerns that one might have.
-The Fitbit Versa is not cheap–it’s one of the most expensive watches on this list.
+The Fitbit Versa is not cheap–it’s one of the more expensive watches on this list.
 If you, however, would like a watch that can be customized with different accessories, can handle a wide array of sports and workouts, and can serve as an extension of your smartphone, then this could be a good investment.